 - Avoid missed or overlooked filings to help ensure that the merger is legally binding

-- Which entity will be the surviving or disappearing entity in the merger?
+- Which entity will be the surviving or disappearing entity in the statutory merger?
 Different documents must be filed and steps taken depending upon which entity will continue to exist or not.

 - In which states is the entity currently qualified to do business as a foreign business entity?
 All states keep public records of their foreign business entities.
-When the information on file changes because of a merger, appropriate steps must be taken.
+When the information on file changes because of a statutory merger, appropriate steps must be taken.